Poetry wants something enormous, barbarous, savage

 Waking up in Goa I must admit

-The rainy days, credit crunch, news & shit
+Rainy days, credit crunch, fake news & shit,

 Come cruise the road

 Four thousand miles from home thro’ hill-gouge junglery.

 No business but obeyance as the land –

 Pure, perfect stretch of sand – like summer spanned.

 Dragon’s moon gazes on Goa,

 The guest houses all full,